mmlab-aueb/vc-issuer/README.md

 ```

 Additionally you need to specify in `appsettings.json` a JSON web key that can
 be used for singing tokens.
-You can generate such a kwy in pythong using jwcrypto
+You can generate such a jwk in python using jwcrypto
 and the following script

 ```python